eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-When the ServerState is requested to update its State, the ServerState shall trigger the ConfigRenderer to render the workloads of the new CompleteState with their corresponding config.
+When the ServerState is requested to update its State, the ServerState shall trigger the ConfigRenderer to render the workloads with the configuration items in the CompleteState.

-Rationale: Rendering consumes resources and shall only be done once in case of an update of the state.
+Rationale: Rendering consumes resources and shall be done only once when updating the state.

 Tags:
 - ServerState
+- ConfigRenderer

+Needs:
+- impl
+- utest

+#### ConfigRenderer renders workload configuration
+`swdd~config-renderer-renders-workload-configuration~1`

+Status: approved

+When the ConfigRenderer is requested to render the workloads with configuration items, for each provided workload the ConfigRenderer shall:
+* create a data structure containing the configuration items of the CompleteState referenced inside the workload's configuration
+* render the workload's `agent` and `runtimeConfig` fields by replacing each template string with the referenced configuration item
+* create a new workload configuration containing the rendered fields and the new instance name

+Comment:
+In case of a render error, the workload configuration remains unrendered and an error is thrown.

+Tags:
 - ConfigRenderer

 Needs: